onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 directory actions (*upload files*, *create a new directory* and *refresh file list*).

 ![Directory breadcrumbs](../../images/user-guide/web-file-browser/layout-breadcrumbs.png#screenshot)
-FIXME this screenshot ^ appears to have a lot of blank space beneath the content?

 The remainder part of the file browser presents the content of the current working directory in a form of a list with details.